25prabhu10/notes/docs/Languages/JavaScript/jQuery/jQuery.md

+---
+title: jQuery
+description: A fast, small, and feature-rich JavaScript library
+---

 # jQuery

-jQuery is a fast, small, and feature-rich JavaScript library.
+[jQuery](https://jquery.com/) is a fast, small, and feature-rich JavaScript library

 Advantages of jQuery:

-- jQuery is cross-browser.
+- jQuery is cross-browser
-- jQuery is easier to use than raw JavaScript.
+- jQuery is easier to use than raw JavaScript
-- jQuery is extensible.
+- jQuery is extensible
-- jQuery simplifies and has rich AJAX support.
+- jQuery simplifies and has rich AJAX support